ImIntheMiddle/VATL4Pose-WACV2024/README.md

 ## Active Transfer Learning for Efficient Video-Specific Human Pose Estimation
-This is the official implementation of the paper ``Active Transfer Learning for Efficient Video-Specific Human Pose Estimation'' submitted to WACV2024.
+This is the official implementation of the paper ``Active Transfer Learning for Efficient Video-Specific Human Pose Estimation'' accepted to WACV2024.

 <div align="center">
     <img src=".github/overview.png", width="960">